 Get creative approved without the version chaos.

-- Internal sign-off needed from Owen (creative) and Iris (strategy)
+- Sign-off needed from Owen (brand) and Iris (legal)

-- Then out to the client contact for final approval
+- Then to the owner for the final yes

 - Two open comments from v1 carried over and marked resolved

-Owen and Iris both approved, so it's gone to the client with the three statics and the video.
-I'll chase them Thursday if it's still open, and lock v2 as the approved version so nothing else goes live by mistake.
+Owen and Iris both approved, so it's with you for the final yes.
+I'll chase on Thursday if it's still open, and once you approve I'll lock v2 as the approved version so nothing else goes live by mistake.

 The old way